mdsol-share/crichton/doc/data_and_transition_descriptors.md

 ```

 ### Specifying select lists<a name="specifying-select-lists"></a>
 Crichton supports two ways of specifying values for select lists.
-For a smaller lists, it is possible to specify data in
-API Descriptor Document directly.
-See below:
+For a smaller lists, it is possible to specify data in an API Descriptor Document directly:

 * Simple list of possible values:
 ```yaml